dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 ## Québec: Self-Care Guide - COVID-19

+Quebec has developed a preliminary coronavirus [(COVID-19) evaluation tool](https://covid19.quebec.ca/evaluation/) .
+You must complete the questionnaire, indicating your personal information, including your address and your Health Insurance Card number.
+This information will allow us to carry out a personalized follow-up of your situation.
+It is necessary to fill out a form for each person.

+You must have an email address and a Quebec Health Insurance Card to use this service.
+Otherwise, call 1-877-644-4545.

 The [Self-Care Guide](https://publications.msss.gouv.qc.ca/msss/en/document-002492/) is designed to help each individual make the best possible decisions regarding their own health and that of their families during the coronavirus COVID-19 pandemic.
 Specifically, it sets down the best means for protection against the coronavirus disease (COVID-19) and provides information about self-care, basic care for family members, and information about when and where to consult a doctor, if medical care is required.

 ## Quebec: Who should I contact if I think I have COVID-19?